parkpow/platerec-documentation/source/index.html.md

 }
 ```

-Our service also have a webhook service that allows you to receive a post request to a target link of your choosing.
+Our service also have a webhook service that allows you to receive a HTTP **POST** request to a target URL of your choosing.
 To configure webhooks, go to [webhooks settings page](https://app.platerecognizer.com/accounts/webhooks/) to manage your webhooks or add a new webhook target.

+To quickly test out this feature, you can use the URL from a (webhook tester)[http://webhook.site].